About the book...

 About the book....

-Set in rural Michigan, tether & lung embraces a level of honest sensuality and vulnerability as a heterosexual woman grapples with the needs of her own body as her closeted homosexual husband seeks solace in the animals he loves—his horses—thus isolating his family and, thereby, directing the othering he feels within himself towards his wife and children.
+Set in rural Michigan, tether & lung embraces a level of honest sensuality and vulnerability as a heterosexual woman grapples with the needs of her own body while her closeted homosexual husband seeks solace in the animals he loves—his horses.
 These poems probe the nature of relationships where emotional extremes are often held in tension and betrayals are not easily healed or resolved.
 Here, compassion and contempt face one another, asking difficult questions concerning gender, alienation, child-rearing, domestic violence, and divorce.

 the One Bird